Jan's Working with Numbers

 Is this a 'Whoops'?
 You did not want the formatting copied!

-It's just a step along the way.
+If you act NOW, it's not a problem but just a step along the way.

 - Hover over the AutoFill Options button at the bottom right of the range and

 The menu of options appears.

 All the label formatting vanishes and the values